Euramsia/PersonalWebsite/content/molbio.md

 Biology consists of many fields and approaches, but when I talk about molecular biology here I mean the basis of life beyond what is visible with the bare eye.
 I will spare you further explanations on the concrete definition of different subsections and want to focus on the foundations of biology, which was the content of my study.
 So, when I talk about molecular biology here, I mean "biology on a molecular level".

-Because, biology - or life - is just complex chemistry.
+Because life is just very complex chemistry.

 For real.
-Living beings are made up of molecules and nothing more, just like everything else and so only chemistry and physics can explain what happens and chemistry and physics alone are enough.
+Living beings are made up of molecules and nothing more, just like everything else.
+Only chemistry and physics can explain what happens and chemistry and physics alone are enough.

-In a philosophical magazine I once read about philosophers talking to a scientist about biology and being surprised by the fact, that there is nothing special to life.
+In a philosophical magazine I once read about philosophers talking to a scientist about biology and being surprised by the fact, that there is nothing else to life than molecules.
 And it is true, it is just extremely complicated chemistry, as far as science can tell.
-No hidden force, no *vis vitae* as the old philosophers called the secret of life.
-This is somewhat disillusioning, but on the other hand it brings us closer to life itself than we have ever been.
+No hidden force, no *vis vitae*, no alchemical elixir.
+That is somewhat disillusioning, but on the other hand it brings us closer to a real understanding of life than we have ever been.

-**ABSTRACT OF A SCIENCE**
+**FIVE CONCEPTS FOR LIFE**

 The ancient Greeks already knew that life must be composed of subparts and tried to find them, calling them elements - basic substances.
 They decided to stick with four: earth, fire, water and air.
 With this they were wrong, but the idea is right.
 Life consists of "elements" and for a better understanding it can be broken down to five basic concepts.
 They make up everything that we call living.
 Basically everything we find in an organism or a cell can be assigned to one (or more) of these five concepts.

 ![Life](/life2.png)

-Life is a state of complex order in a hostile environment, and so life needs a **defined space** withing borders.
-These are cell walls and cell membranes.
-Inside, molecules can interact undisturbed in a controlled manner, while the vast outside could not be controlled by a cell.
+Life needs a **defined space** withing borders because it is a state of complex order in a hostile environment.
+Inside, molecules can interact fairly undisturbed and in a controlled manner, while the vast outside is chaos and cannot be controlled by a cell.
+These borders are cell walls and cell membranes.

-Life needs **building blocks**, and it needs an incredible variety of them.
-They do not exist, ready to be used by anybody, but need to be created.
-As the rest, they are molecules, some very small, some very large.
-Doing anything for a cell usually means building specific molecules and using their specific impact on other molecules.
-This can range from simply forming a wall to more complex things like reading information.
+Life needs **building blocks** (molecules of all types), and it needs an incredible variety of them.
+They are too complex to exist "by default" in our universe, thus they must be created.
+Doing _anything_ for a cell usually means building specific molecules and using their specific impact on other molecules.
+The effect of that specific molecule can be anything from being building material over activating other molecules to "reading" information.

-Life needs **information**, as it needs a blueprint for creating molecules that did not exist before.
-That cannot happen by chance, but is planned rigorously.
-This information needs to be stored and read.
+Life needs **information** as a blueprint for the molecules that must be built.
+Those molecules are not created by chance, but rather with a rigorous plan.
+This information is stored in the DNA and "read" by specific molecules.

 Life needs **energy**.
 Who doesn't?
 Without energy, nothing can be done.
 Simply maintaining order already needs constant effort, otherwise things tend to become chaotic.
+Energy is either prduced trough photosynthesis or by "eating" energy-rich molecules like sugar.

-Life needs something, that performs tasks with this energy.
-Even though chemical reactions happen all the time, you need to put in some extra **work** to get the reactions you really want and somebody needs to control this.
-In the case of life the workers are called enzymes.
-Huge specialized molecules which can perform very specific tasks and are constantly produced by the cell - enzymes.
+Life needs **work** - or in other words: something, that performs necessary tasks.
+Even though chemical reactions happen all the time, you need to put in some extra effort to get the reactions you really want and something needs to control this.
+In the case of life the "workers" are special molecules called enzymes.

 These five can be seen as the core elements of life.

-**TENETS OF LIFE**
+This is the secret of life in a simplified form.
+As you can see, in the end it all comes down to molecules and thus chemistry:

+- The space is defined by borders made out of molecules
+- The building blocks of course are molecules too
+- Information is stored in the DNA, which is itself an incredibly large molecule
+- Energy is derived from molecules and stored in other molecules
+- Even the work is done by molecules, who perfor specific tasks

+With the models developed over the last two centuries we are able to explain life with an astonishing complexity.
+I will explain them a bit further in the next part

+**SOME MORE DETAILS**

+We have seen, that life can be broken down to five concepts and that everything a cell needs is made out of molecules.

 Now, lets explain this in more detail.